 1657 – refer to a payment of 26/- “for mending the grate over the sewer by the Fleece Tavern”.

 1658 – payment on 12th April to “Mr. Clifton £3-13-0 for wine for the last yeare”‘.

-There is a further mention to William Clifton in an issue of the Kingdom‘s Intelligencer of December 1661.
+There is a further mention of William Clifton in an issue of the Kingdom‘s Intelligencer of December 1661.
 A public announcement refers to the loss of a looking-glass and some gilt leather hangings.
-Anyone who knew of their whereabouts and who reported the mater to “Mr. Clifton at the Fleece Tavern” was to be rewarded with 40 shillings.
+Anyone who knew of their whereabouts and who reported the matter to “Mr. Clifton at the Fleece Tavern” was to be rewarded with 40 shillings.